gnar-rip/spt-auto-list/README.md

 # GnarAutoList

-**GnarAutoList** is a mod for SPT-AKI that enhances the Flea Market experience in Escape from Tarkov by allowing players to automatically list items at average prices based on live flea market data.
+**GnarAutoList** is a mod for SPT that enhances the Flea Market experience in Escape from Tarkov by allowing players to automatically list items at average prices based on live flea market data.
 The mod adds an "Auto-List" option in the stash context menu for quick and easy selling.

 ## Currently Known Bugs